Peanut butter: As an ingredient

 Peanut butter's flavor combines well with other flavors, such as oatmeal, cheese, cured meats, savory sauces, and various breads and crackers.
-The creamy or crunchy, fatty, salty taste pairs very well with complementary soft and sweet ingredients like fruit preserves, bananas, apples, and honey.
+The creamy or crunchy, fatty, salty taste pairs very well with complementary soft and sweet ingredients like fruit preserves, bananas, apples, chocolate, and honey.
 The taste can also be enhanced by similarly salty things like bacon.

 One snack for children is called "ants on a log", with a celery stick acting as the "log".
 The groove in the celery stick is filled with peanut butter and raisins arranged in a row along the top are "ants".

 Plumpy'nut is a peanut butter-based food used to fight malnutrition in famine-stricken countries.
 A single pack contains 500 calories, can be stored unrefrigerated for two years, and requires no cooking or preparation.